tiwarisrikanth/SrikanthTiwari/README.md

 # SrikanthTiwari
 Its just about me website.

-You can even visit teh website by clicking the below link...
+You can even visit the website by clicking the below link...

 https://tiwarisrikanth.github.io/SrikanthTiwari/index.html